DetectiveLiAssociates/judge-of-hell-42-minishell-tester/README.md

 - Judge of Hell will provide Rapid Parameter Testing Automation without headache, as a helping tool for anyone doing (especially) debugging minishell project; since any new code-modification/s could likely risk something unseen behind each trade-off, thus it would always need another recurring rapid code-balancing/testing to check if everything remains working right from square-one; something which would be severely time-consuming if ever repetitively done - manually; as some forgotten testing parameters during the redo check-and-recheck could lethally leave unprecedented faulties.

 - Judge of Hell will stress-test your minishell (without mercy) at the seven(7)-Mandatory prerequisite level with 200+ selected parameters, ranging from the simplest single service requests, to the intermediate level - reflecting exhaustive takes inspired by the infamous Dasha's minishell .pdf compilation, and up-to the most recent Extreme Mandatory-level testing parameters created by several generative .
 Hence, '3-Fire-Icons' does mean 'Super-Spicy' - a.k.a - Extreme level.

+- Eversince Judge of Hell will only run by Test-Driving your minishell, you could easily observe the correlation event: if your minishell has severe undetected faulty and it crashed out afterr certain tested parameter/s, then Judge of Hell would also stop working.
+You could then check on the output display, what kind of testing parameter that causes such logical crash to your minishell.

 - Your Minishell Exit Signal will also be tested against the Standard BASH Exit Signal; thus your exit signal must meet the same Standard BASH value.